 Prairie’s Edge Loop

-Buster was ready to stretch his legs, so we decided to walk part of the Prairie’s Edge Loop Road.
+The first time we visited here with Buster and Ty, we walked part of the Prairie’s Edge Loop Road.
 This two-track gravel course is open to vehicles, bikes, and pedestrians, and provides fantastic views of the marshes, woodlands, and prairie that share this unique landscape.
-Of course, this is a wildlife refuge, so the boys were also keeping their eyes pealed for critters!

-It was news to me that prairies once covered 10% of southern Wisconsin!
-And to discover that this restored prairie grows over sand dunes formed from deposits left by the Trempealeau River was another surprise.
-When the river changed routes, the grit left behind blew into these rolling dunes, which were eventually overtaken by prairie grass and oak trees, reminding us of a similar landscape we saw during our visit to Indiana Dunes National Lakeshore earlier this year.
+Prairies once covered 10% of southern Wisconsin.
+And discovering that this restored prairie grows over sand dunes formed from deposits left by the Trempealeau River was a surprise.
+When the river changed routes, the grit left behind blew into these rolling dunes, which were eventually overtaken by prairie grass and oak trees.

 Kiep’s Island Dike

-If you’re serious about getting some shots of the waterfowl, watch for the new photographer’s blind installed earlier this year by the North American Nature Photography Association.
+If you’re serious about getting shots of the waterfowl, check out the photographer’s blind installed by the North American Nature Photography Association.
 With 10 viewing portals, you’re sure to get some great photos!